the1lab/1lab/src/Cat/Abelian/Base.lagda.md

 ```

 For uniqueness, we use distributivity of composition over addition of
-morphisms and the universal property of the product to establish the
+morphisms and the factors property of the product to establish the
 desired equation.
 Check it out:

 ```agda